Play Along with Chord Progressions

 12-Bar Blues:

-This is a popular chord progression, used in jazz, rock, R&B,...
+This is a popular chord progression, used in blues, R&B, rock, jazz,...
 The basic form is (CCCCFFCCGFCC).
-But usually it's done with variations, mainly a turnaround ending — in Key of C the most common is CG (why?) in CCCCFFCCGFCG — that avoids CCCCCC when repeating the 12 bars,* but also a quick-change beginning that is CFCCFFCCGFCG when it ends with the common turnaround. / * Musicians can clarify the separation between two 12-bar phrases by using harmony (as in a “...CG” turnaround) plus melody & rhythm, and in other ways.
+But usually it's done with variations, mainly a turnaround ending — in Key of C the most common is CG in CCCCFFCCGFCG — that avoids CCCCCC when repeating the 12 bars,* but also a quick-change beginning that is CFCCFFCCGFCG when it ends with the common turnaround. / * Musicians can clarify the separation between two 12-bar phrases by using harmony – as in a “...CG” turnaround – and in other ways, because even with CCCCCC the separation (between CC and CCCC) can be distinctly clarified by using melody & rhythm, and in other ways.

 me: Early in my experiences with music improvising I was excited-and-motivated by "recognizing that by using music theory [in 12-Bar Blues] we could coordinate our improvised melodies, cooperating to make interesting music, and it was fun."